lmfit/lmfit-py/doc/model.rst

    values for ``data`` and use it to construct reasonable starting values for the parameters.

+.. method:: set_paramval(parname, value)

+   set the value for a named parameter.
+This is convenient for setting initial values.
+The ``parname`` can include the models ``prefix`` or not.

+   :param parname: parameter name.
+   :type params: string
+   :param value: value for parameter
+   :type params: float

 .. method:: eval(params=None[, **kws])

    evaluate the model function for a set of parameters and inputs.